Midwestern-Interactive/tech-challenge/README.md

 You will find all necessary assets provided in this repository.

-Once complete, place your codebase in a github repository and provide the link your contact at Midwestern.
+Once complete, place your codebase in a github repository and provide the link to your contact at Midwestern.

 ## 1. Front-end Challenge
 Any framework or package may be used in addition to any that may have been requested by your contact.